The Origin

 Our first care package to the stars came with a free mixtape.

-Why did we do it?
+Why would we do that?

 The part of us that wants to figure out the scientific mysteries of the universe simultaneously wants to run, dance, paint, and be creatively expressive.